 Which direction it follows is largely determined by the presence, or absence, of dissolved oxygen.
 If the level is high, as required by fish, there tends to be an accumulation of nitrate.
 Conversely, if the level is low, as may be the case in the bottom of a grow bed, nitrate will be broken and reduced to nitrite.
 This will then be further reduced to gaseous nitrogen that subsequently escapes to the atmosphere, In all aquaponic systems, and most ponds, there is a relatively high level of oxygen and so nitrate levels overall tend to rise.

 The reason biofiltration is such a successful technique is because nitrate is considerably less toxic to fish than either ammonia or nitrite.
+Nitrite in fish tanks, although less toxic than ammonia, is still a danger to fish health.
+Nitrate, on the other hand rarely, if ever, is.
 The Ornamental Aquatic Trade Association (OATA) recommend a maximum level of 50 mg/l above background levels of local tap water.
 This compares to 0.2 mg/l for nitrite and just 0.02 mg/l of ammonia.
 It is a matter for discussion whether or not even higher levels of nitrate , say 100 – 150 mg/l , are detrimental.
 A slight word of warning however.
-Low levels may not be directly toxic to fish such as koi but it is thought, by some, that nitrate can affect fish skin quality and colour.
+High nitrate levels may not be directly toxic to fish such as koi but it is thought, by some, that nitrate can affect fish skin quality and colour.
+A partial water change is a simple remedy in many cases.

-Nitrate in fish tanks is relatively easy to measure using widely available and inexpensive test kits.
+Nitrate levels are relatively easy to measure using widely available and inexpensive test kits.
 NT labs are just one manufacturer of popular kits.
 The fact that we are only interested in relatively high concentrations means that these kits are perfectly fine for most fish keepers.

 Remember these are chemical tests that should be run alongside careful observation.
 The visual symptoms of nitrogen deficiency means that it is relatively easy to spot any shortages.
 Symptoms include poor plant growth and leaves that are pale green or yellow.
 This is because the plants are unable to manufacture sufficient chlorophyl.
 Leaves in this condition are said to be chlorotic.